Codeinwp/themeisle-companion/readme.txt

 Yes, our SVG module includes security sanitization to prevent malicious code while allowing safe SVG uploads.

+### How to report a security issue?

+Plugin security is a core priority for us.
+If you identify a potential vulnerability, we ask that you disclose it responsibly.

+Please follow the reporting protocols outlined on our [Security Page](https://themeisle.com/security/).

 ## Installation ##

 Activating the Orbit Fox plugin is just like any other plugin.
 If you've uploaded the plugin package to your server already, skip to step 5 below: